Digitisation

 Accounting & budgeting

-In service industries in particular, accurate time recording is essential in order to invoice customers correctly and adhere to project budgets.
-With the Additional invoicing module Equip your accounting department with the best possible equipment for transparent invoicing and detailed reporting.
+In service industries in particular, accurate time recording is essential in order to bill customers correctly and Project budgets to be complied with.
+With the additional module Invoicing Equip your accounting department with the best possible equipment for transparent invoicing and detailed reporting.

 Improved project planning

-Records of past projects can help you considerably when planning future projects.
-Your project managers will provide you with Additional module planned hours be very grateful.
+Records of past projects can provide you with considerable support when planning future projects.
+Your project managers will provide you with the additional module Planned hours be very grateful.
 Why?
-Well, it allows you to use the time spent on similar tasks in the past as a guideline for future project planning.
+Well, it allows you to use the time spent on similar tasks in the past as a guideline for the future.
+Project planning use.

 Legal & statutory requirements